TomekBarabasz/product-selector/README.md

   -n filename will overwrite `all_skus_filename` from config

 ## config file
-### columns section
-There are 3 mandatory sections: `sku`, `price` and `availability`.
-For each one, list of valid titles (one for each datafeed file) can be specified.
-Additional columns, like `upc` can be specified the same way, these will be added to the output file

 ### replace section
 In this section, for each extracted column, like `availability` value replacement rules can be specified (optionally)
 This shall address a problem with `availability` equal to `B` or `CALL` - it can be replaced with `0` or `>1`

 ### suppliers section
+This section configures suppliers.
+Each supplier needs following data:
+#### columns
+There are 3 mandatory sections: `sku`, `price` and `availability`.
+For each one, list of valid titles (one for each datafeed file) can be specified.
+Additional columns, like `upc` can be specified the same way, these will be added to the output file
+#### data
-This section defines mapping of datafeed filename to supplier name.
+defines mapping of datafeed filename to supplier name.
 Supplier name is required for matchig appropriate shipping cost rules to datafeed files

-### shipping_rules section
+#### shipping_rules
    Available rules:
       "NA" : cost    - cost to be applied when no weight is provided (weight column empty)
       "x-ykg" : cost - cost to be applied when weight is between x and y kg